yzyii/luashitacast/README.md

 LuAshitacast provides functionality to automatically equip Level Sync gear.

-This luashitacast intentionally does NOT make use of this functionality to make it easier for first time users to be able to copy paste their own gear sets in place of mine.
+This LuAshitacast intentionally does NOT make use of this functionality to make it easier for first time users to be able to copy paste their own gear sets in place of mine.